patternfly/patternfly-org/packages/v4/patternfly-docs/content/training/html-css/css-variables-and-overrides.md

 #### Step 2.1
 In the `style.css` file, in the `.pf-c-alert{}` block, write the custom property name.

-In reference to the formula above, it should be: `--pf-c-alert`
+In reference to the formula described in Part 1, this should be: `--pf-c-alert`

 #### Step 2.2
 Add the modifier to the custom property name.
-Reference the <a href="/components/alert/html" target="_blank">alert component documentation</a> on patternfly.org.
-By scrolling down to the bottom to view the alert component's documentation, locate that the success variation modifier class `pf-m-success` applies to `pf-c-alert`.
+As displayed in the CSS variables of PatternFly's <a href="/components/alert/html#css-variables" target="_blank">alert component documentation</a>, the success variation modifier class `pf-m-success` applies to `pf-c-alert`.
 Add that modifier to the custom property.

 The custom property name should now be: `--pf-c-alert--m-success`